Maintaining a legacy, creating new traditions

 Our curriculum will echo these values and support the continued alignment of schools within the DEMAT family.
 Shared training days and Trust conferences provide opportunities for staff to work as part of a larger family.

-The Trust shall proudly share its best practice but acknowledge that we have much to learn from others as well.
+The Trust will proudly share its best practice but acknowledge that we have much to learn from others.

-We shall develop even greater links with other trusts, especially within Cambridgeshire and surrounding regions, to establish both formal and informal sharing of practice.
+We will develop even greater links with other trusts, especially within Cambridgeshire and surrounding regions, to establish both formal and informal sharing of practice.

 We will engage in system debate at regional and national levels to ensure that we can use our experiences to shape the future system.

 Our local churches and church leaders provide a valuable resource to our schools.
-We shall ensure that this resource is used effectively.
+Above all, we will ensure that this resource is used effectively.